pramodjodhani/wp-block-framework/readme.md

 # WP Block Framework
 With WordPress Block Framework, you can create WordPress blocks only using PHP and without having to write a line of Javascript.
 Helpful for creating simple blocks and converting shortcodes to blocks.
-Think of it as CMB2 for Gutenberg blocks.
+Think of it as pluggable version of ACF.

 # How to use